jj-jakub/GPSTracker/README.md

-# TemplateProject
+# GPSTracker

 ## Overview

-TemplateProject is an Android template providing a solid foundation for building apps.
+GPSTracker is an Android template providing a solid foundation for building apps.
 It includes necessary dependencies, a well-structured architecture, and a CI pipeline to streamline your development process.

 [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=jj-jakub_TemplateProject&metric=alert_status)](https://sonarcloud.io/summary/new_code?id=jj-jakub_TemplateProject)